-Office Hours: Friday 9:30 -11:30 (ET) by appointment Delivery Mode: Online asynchronous Email: dmckeon@uwo.ca Undergraduate Inquiries: econugrd@uwo.ca or 519-661-3507 Undergraduate Office: SSC 4075
+Office Hours: Thursday 12-1 depending on public health restrictions.
+Email: dmckeon@uwo.ca Undergraduate Inquiries: econugrd@uwo.ca or 519-661-3507 Undergraduate Office: SSC 4075

 Registration

 You are responsible for ensuring you are registered in the correct courses.
 If you are not registered in this course, the Department will not release any of your marks until your registration is corrected.
 You may check your timetable by using the Login on the Student Services website at https://student.uwo.ca.
 If you notice a problem, please contact your home Faculty Academic Counsellor immediately.